sam-stewart/in721/README.md

 # in721
-Basic weekly Android labs for Oatgo Polytechnic's mobile paper.
+Basic weekly Android labs for Otago Polytechnic's mobile paper.